-Voter and Electoral Fraud Charges
+Voter and Electoral Fraud Defense Lawyers

 Claims of voter fraud and electoral fraud have become more commonplace in America’s political landscape, but what do these terms mean?
 Generally speaking, “voter fraud” refers to illegal behavior of individual voters, while “electoral fraud” refers to illegal interference in the process of an election.
 It is important to know that for something to be considered fraud, it must be intentional, so voter and electoral fraud should only be charged against to intentional corruption of the election process, not honest mistakes, or clerical errors.